 Rhythm and keyboard ensembles are used throughout the course for:

 - Introduction to periods and styles

-Program materials are specially designed and produced for the child's age and development.
+Program materials are specially designed and produced for the child’s age and development.
 The text is beautifully and cheerfully illustrated and exciting for the young child.
-Each manual provides singing, warm-ups, keyboard, listening, rhythm, keyboard ensembles and home assignment sections.
-In addition to the comprehensive student manual, the student receives a carrying bag, magnetic board, magnets, castanet, homework book and parent guide.
+Each text provides: singing, warm-ups, keyboard, listening, rhythm and keyboard ensembles and home assignment sections.
+In addition to the comprehensive student manual, the student receives a carrying bag, magnetic board with grand staff on one side and keyboard on the other, magnets, and a parent guide.

 Parent participation in the studio is integral to the MYC program.
 By being present, parents become aware of their child’s learning styles, strengths and interests.
 And they can serve as informed guides in choosing further musical study.
 Parent participation in the program also allows reinforcement of concepts and skill-building at home.
 Parents see how the concepts are presented, and learn how to reinforce the ideas at home.
 Parent help during the classes is critical to the program; young children need guidance to find pages and someone to point during the rhythm ensembles.
 Also, the presence of a parent provides stability and security for the child, for whom this may be the first structured experience.

 Sunrise is an exciting and innovative pre-school music program for children two and three years old.
 The program has a flexible format that allows adaptation to a variety of age and environmental situations including daycare and nursery school centers as well as home studios of certified Music for Young Children Sunrise teachers.
 Children receive instruction in singing, rhythm, and ear training with teddy bears being one of the learning "tools".
 This specially developed music curriculum includes stories, songs and games.